A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: RQ4:Group Tendency

 \subsubsection{Extraction of Key Information from package descriptions}

 We extract and compare the key information from the descriptions of the packages in groups with those that are not.
-Package descriptions often contain many redundant and trivial words, so we first perform tokenization and stopword removal.
-We then use the term frequency-inverse document frequency (TF-IDF) algorithm~\cite{ramos2003using} to mine keywords.
+Package descriptions often contain many redundant and trivial words, so we perform tokenization and stopword removal.
+Then, we use the term frequency-inverse document frequency (TF-IDF) algorithm~\cite{ramos2003using} to mine keywords.
 The TF-IDF algorithm determines the importance of a word by comparing its frequency in a specific package description against its rarity across all package descriptions.
-Essentially, the algorithm measures how relevant a word is within a given package description.
+The algorithm can measure how relevant a word is within a given package description.
 Specifically, for a set of package descriptions $S$, a specific package description $p$ from this set, and a word $w$ in $p$, the relevance $i_w$ of the word is calculated as follows:

-where $f_{w,p}$ represents the frequency of $w$ in $p$, $\|S\|$ is the total number of package descriptions in the set $S$, and $f_{w,S}$ denotes the frequency of $w$ across the entire set $S$.
+where $f_{w,p}$ represents the frequency of $w$ in $p$, $\|S\|$ is the number of package descriptions in the set $S$, and $f_{w,S}$ denotes the frequency of $w$ across the entire set $S$.
 Using this algorithm, we extract the most relevant words from each package description.
-To help Linux developers determine whether to apply the P2G mechanism to a package, we collect and compare the keywords from package descriptions both within and outside of groups.
+To help developers determine whether to apply P2G to a package, we collect and compare the keywords from package descriptions within and outside of groups.